Last updated: October 2023

 - Manual: Any distraction that leads the driver to take their hands off the steering wheel to perform another task.

-Distracted driving activities can take your attention away from the road just long enough to cause you or another person serious harm.
-Distractions come in many forms, but practically speaking, what do they look like?
+Distracted driving can take your attention away from the road just long enough to cause serious harm to you or another person.
+Distractions come in many forms, but what do they look like practically?
 Some of the most common distracted driving behaviors include but are not limited to:

 - Talking on the phone (even hands-free devices)